 Perhaps he has found a new way to test your threshold, or maybe he believes that urinating where he should not is a great new sport to partake or maybe, just maybe, this is his new hobby.
 Whichever the case may be, and whatever your cat’s reason for being naughty is, do try to convince him to do it, if he must, off and away from your carpets.

 Knowing cats, however, your cat will most likely not be dissuaded very readily because cats tend to be stubborn creatures.
-And if this assessment is correct, you will have to learn how to clean up after him because, you know well, he will not clean up after himself.
+I got really lucky, my pet needs that its scent be masked by the litter pellets, it actually enjoys hiding its scent but like I said I was lucky.
+You might not be so lucky and if this assessment is correct, you will have to learn how to clean up after him because, you know well, he will not clean up after himself.
 While this may be bad news, you may be removing cat urine from carpet for quite a while, so you might as well do it correctly and as thoroughly as possible.

 There is some good news to deliver.
 And the good news is that reducing the odor and stains left by cat urine and even removing cat urine from carpet does not have to be as difficult as you might think.
 Just do what specialists do when removing cat urine from carpet with the following easy steps, and it does not even matter if the stains are old and dry or new and wet: